 3.1 Filing.
 The Participating TO and the CAISO shall file this LGIA (and any amendment hereto) with the appropriate Governmental Authority(ies), if required.
 The Interconnection Customer may request that any information so provided be subject to the confidentiality provisions of Article 22.
 If the Interconnection Customer has executed this LGIA, or any amendment thereto, the Interconnection Customer shall reasonably cooperate with the Participating TO and CAISO with respect to such filing and to provide any information reasonably requested by the Participating TO or CAISO needed to comply with applicable regulatory requirements.

 3.2 Agreement Subject to CAISO Tariff.
-The Interconnection Customer will comply with all applicable provisions of the CAISO Tariff, including the LGIP.
+The Interconnection Customer will comply with all applicable provisions of the CAISO Tariff, including the GIP.

 3.3 Relationship Between this LGIA and the CAISO Tariff.
 With regard to rights and obligations between the Participating TO and the Interconnection Customer, if and to the extent a matter is specifically addressed by a provision of this LGIA (including any appendices, schedules or other attachments to this LGIA), the provisions of this LGIA shall govern.
 If and to the extent a provision of this LGIA is inconsistent with the CAISO Tariff and dictates rights and obligations between the CAISO and the Participating TO or the CAISO and the Interconnection Customer, the CAISO Tariff shall govern.